Language Models Learn Universal Representations of Numbers and Here's Why You Should Care: How to Study Numbers in LLMs

 \subsection{Multi-token Numbers}

-Our first point of order concerns digits beyond the range of what can be represented in recent LLMs with a single token.
-To see whether LMs are able to represent even the values of multi-token numbers systematically and accurately, we probe the values of all parts of multi-token numbers from a single representation corresponding to the last numeric token.
-The accuracy of this experiment uncovers the extent to which the models implement a systematic algorithm of superposing multi-token numbers in a single representation.
+As a case study for observing how the choice of interpretability toolset affects our findings, we analyse whether our conclusions about the remarkable accuracy of numeric representations also hold for large, \emph{multi-token} numbers.

-For this experiment, we adapt the methodology utilizing natural-language contexts, with a substitution of original numeric values with values spanning two to six numeric tokens, i.e. in a numeric range between $10^3 - 10^{18}$.
-We use a subset of BBC data that was published after the knowledge cutoff or release date of all the models under consideration \citep{Li_Guerin_Lin_2024}.\footnote{ Retrieved from \href{https://huggingface.co/datasets/RealTimeData/bbc_news_alltime}{\texttt{RealTimeData/bbc\_news\_alltime}} }
+First, we use our sinusoidal probes to retrieve the values of \textit{all parts} of multi-token numbers from a \textit{single}, i.e. last token's representation.
+For this experiment, we adapt the methodology utilizing natural-language contexts (see \Cref{fig:nat lang}), with a substitution of original numeric values with values spanning two to six numeric tokens, i.e. in a numeric range between $10^3 - 10^{18}$.
+We use a subset of BBC data that was published after the cutoff or release date of our LLMs \citep{Li_Guerin_Lin_2024}.

-To be able to contextualize the magnitude of superposition and thus, disentangle a general model mechanism from the mechanism specific for numbers, we also probe representations of natural-language tokens using TunedLens \citep{belrose2025elicitinglatentpredictionstransformers}.
-TunedLens is an early-exit interpretability method which aims to explain the contents of intermediate representations by learning to translate them into logits.
-In practice, for each layer $L_i$, TunedLens involves distilling the computations done in the subsequent layers $L_{i+1}, \dots L_n$ into a simple affine transformation $\mathbf{W}_i$, such that applying this transformation $\mathbf{W}_i$ to a hidden state at $L_i$ followed by the unembedding matrix closely matches the logits that the LLM would eventually produce.
-Here, to maximize comparability and align the number and distribution of target categories, we narrow down the space of probed tokens to 1000 tokens (matching the number probes) ranked as 2000--3000\textsuperscript{th}most-common tokens in our dataset.
+As a point of comparison, we consider the general-purpose TunedLens tool \citep{belrose2025elicitinglatentpredictionstransformers}, an early-exit interpretability method which aims to explain the contents of intermediate representations by learning to translate them into logits.
+For each layer $L_i$, TunedLens distills the computations done in the subsequent layers $L_{i+1}, \dots L_n$ into a simple affine transformation $\mathbf{W}_i$, such that applying this transformation $\mathbf{W}_i$ to a hidden state at $L_i$ followed by the unembedding matrix closely matches the logits that the LLM would eventually produce.
+TunedLens was applied to number representations in previous work \citep{NEURIPS2024_2cc8dc30} and also represents the line of work arguing for a linear representations of numeric values in LLMs \citep{zhu-etal-2025-language}.
+To maximize comparability and align the number and distribution of target categories, we narrow down the space of probed tokens to 1,000 tokens ranked as 2,000--3,000\textsuperscript{th} most-common tokens in our dataset (matching the number of classes and their distribution for our number probes).
+Crucially, we also report previous-token recovery rates using TunedLens for \textit{number} tokens, using the same configuration as for natural-language tokens.